nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 nmap -p 1789 <IP ADDRESS> -Pn
 ```

-If your mix node is configured properly it should output something like this:
+If your Mix node is configured properly it should output something like this:

 ```
 bob@desktop:~$ nmap -p 1789 95.296.134.220 -Pn